WHaverals/IntroDH-Fall2024/_modules/week-12.md

 ---
 title: Week 12 - Roles, Responsibilities, and the Future
 ---

-In this concluding week, we begin by exploring the ethical dimensions of Digital Humanities, with a focus on critical issues such as algorithmic bias and transparency in the age of AI.
-We confront these developments by analyzing their impacts, potential, and the risks they create.
-In the final session, students will showcase the progress of their own research proposals, which involves elements of data collection, preparation, and analysis methods.
-Colleagues from the Center for Digital Humanities at Princeton University are invited, providing an opportunity for everyone to gain feedback on their proposals.
+In our concluding week, we will revisit the topics explored throughout the semester, reflecting on the ethical dimensions of Digital Humanities and considering critical issues such as algorithmic bias and transparency in the age of AI.
+This will help frame the ongoing and future work of (digital) humanities scholars. **The first session (Dec.
+3) will be held remotely** and will feature a discussion-based format, providing an opportunity to wrap up the class, ask final questions, and look ahead. **For the second session (Dec.
+5), there will be no live class**.
+Instead, you will submit and asynchronously review recorded work-in-progress presentations.

 <details>
   <summary class="session-summary">